Sebastianhju/Runeterra-5e/2.0/Runes.md

 ### Phase Rush  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Sorcery/PhaseRush.png" Align=left width=15% height=15%>

-Once per combat you can spend your bonus action to enter Phase Rush for a minute.
+Whenever you damage a creature, they gain a stack of *phase* that lasts until you damage another creature.
+When a creature gains three stacks of *phase* you enter *Phase Rush* for a minute.

 While in Phase Rush you can dash as a bonus action, you dont provoke oppourtunity attacks and you are immune to the grappled and restrained conditions.